 Located on South Hero Island out in the middle of the lake, Snow Farm Vineyards makes some of the most interesting wines in Vermont.

-Their Snow White white wine blend is made from Cuyuga and Seyval Blanc grapes, which impart notes of green apple and honeydew melon, with a little bit of grassiness.
+Their Snow White white wine blend is made from Cayuga and Seyval Blanc grapes.
+They impart notes of green apple and honeydew melon, with a little bit of grassiness.
 It’s perfect for a hot summer day on the shore of Lake Champlain.

 Tastings are free at Snow Farm, and most of their bottles cost less than $20.